AkosoCodes/Spotify-Visualizer/README.md

 NOTICE: If you don't see a login button once executed, clear cache & cookies and/or run it in Incognito.

 ## ⚖ | License <a name="license"></a>
 This repository is under the [MIT](https://opensource.org/licenses/MIT) license.

+## ⚠️ | Notice <a name="notice"></a>

+This project is my original work, but it is not fully complete at this time.
+There are additional functionalities that I would like to explore, but I simply do not have the time to implement them at the moment.
+Additionally, there are some minor bugs that need to be fixed.

+However, I welcome collaboration and contributions from the community to improve this project and take it to the next level.
+If you are interested in contributing, please feel free to fork the repository and submit pull requests.
+All contributions are appreciated and will be fully credited.